The sewing process begins before you get to the cutting table. It begins with an idea of how you want to look and how you want to feel.

 Sewing is our hobby.
 It is something we love to do.
 For many of us, it is what we do to soothe our fractured souls.

 If you truly want, you can find 15 minutes here and another 15 minutes there most days of the week to dedicate to the care and feeding of your soul.
-This done every day will allow you to sew your way to a finished dress!
+Done every day, these minutes will add up and allow you to sew your way to a finished dress!

 FACT: Life is busy with all sorts of “urgent” and “important” matters.
 But you can choose not to let busyness keep you from spending quality time with your sewing machine.

 And if a sewing session stops being fun or you’re so tired you find yourself nodding off between stitches, it is time to turn off the power to your sewing machine, give your machine a loving caress, and then cover her up.
 Because tomorrow is another day and a second chance.

 Finally, if a project is making you feel like you’ve entered purgatory, ditch it!